SHOCK122/SHOCK122.github.io/README.md

 - RSpec
 - SQL

-... and a few others.
+...and a few others.
 The list is ever-growing!
 Take a look at the live website for a few examples of what I worked on and other methods of contact!